Linked Data Event Streams

 ldes:versionOfPath dcterms:isVersionOf .

-A ldes:LatestVersionSubset MUST define the predicate ldes:amount and MAY redefine the ldes:timestampPath and/or ldes:versionOfPath.
-It MAY also define a compound version key using ldes:versionKey (see example below) instead of the more ldes:versionOfPath.
-The ldes:amount has a xsd:nonNegativeInteger datatype and indicated how many to keep that defaults to 1.
+A ldes:LatestVersionSubset has the property ldes:amount and MAY redefine the ldes:timestampPath and/or ldes:versionOfPath.
+It MAY also define a compound version key using ldes:versionKey (see example below) instead of ldes:versionOfPath.
+The ldes:amount has a xsd:integer datatype and indicated how many to keep that defaults to 1.
 The ldes:versionKey is an rdf:List of SHACL property paths indicating objects that MUST be concatenated together to find the key on which versions are matched.
 When the ldes:versionKey is set to an empty path (), all members MUST be seen as a version of the same thing.

 For sensor datasets the version key may get more complex, grouping observations by both the observed property as the sensor that made the observation.